steno-aarhus/registers-project-database/about.md

 clinical research projects affiliated to Steno Diabetes Center Aarhus.
 It gives the possible to get access to a broad range of data from e.g.
-Statistics Denmark, the Danish health authorities and other datasources in a minimal cost with the posibility of yearly updates of the registers.
-Also there is a posibility to upload your own data on the sub-project.
+Statistics Denmark, the Danish health authorities and other datasources in a minimal cost with the possibility of yearly updates of the registers.
+Also there is a possibility to upload your own data on the sub-project.

 ## Purpose